Divisions/Specialty Units

 Accident Investigation Team

 The Ridgefield Police Department's Accident Investigation Team is currently staffed by three police officers trained to various levels in motor vehicle accident investigation and reconstruction.
-Team members are Lt.
-Brian Durling, Sergeant Mark Caswell, and Sergeant James VanWattum.
+Team members are Capt.
+Brian Durling, Sergeant Mark Caswell, and Lieutenant James VanWattum.
 Team members receive extensive training in motor vehicle accident investigation, evidence collection and reconstruction.
 Team members utilize various articles of equipment including Total Station laser mapping equipment, drag sleds and cameras.
 The team is on call 24 hours a day, seven days a week and is called out for accidents involving serious injury or fatality.

 Child Passenger Safety Team